 We can understand why the Student Union at the time might have found the idea of ‘lecture capture’ attractive as a supplement to first rate lectures taught by leading researchers in their field – the Roehampton style of research-led teaching.
 But what has been shown is that lecture capture is not an element driven by a coherent package of improving the teaching and learning experience at the University, nor an integrated tool to appropriately assist disabled students.
 Instead, the weight of evidence has just shown it to be a tool that is detrimental to student attendance and their grades.

 Since the first introduction of this policy, the UCU branch negotiators have repeatedly asked for the University to consult and negotiate with us, as the staff representatives.
 They have refused to do so.
 Therefore until the University agree to consult with us, the branch policy is that members do not engage with lecture capture.
-You do not have to use panopto, nor blackboard ally, instead just continue to deliver the first-rate lectures that you usually do.
+The current Lecture Capture Policy is a Opt-In policy.
+Therefore you do not have to use Panopto, nor Blackboard Collaborate, instead we advise that you use Zoom.

 We remain open to discuss lecture capture with our management and Student Union.

 For a good lecture capture policy we would expect it to have addressed the following issues.